CategoryCategory A1 International Horticultural Exhibition

 Official DesignationThe International Horticultural Exhibition EXPO 2021 Doha Qatar

 The Government of the State of Qatar has formally requested BIE approval to change the opening dates of Expo 2021 Doha to 2 October 2023 - 28 March 2024.
-The request follows in depth discussions between the Government of the State of Qatar, the Organiser, the BIE and the Association of International Horticultural Producers (AIPH) on the impact of the Covid-19 pandemic.
-The request will be discussed by the Executive Committee of the BIE during its next scheduled meeting on 14 October 2020.
+The request follows in depth discussions between the Government of the State of Qatar, the Organiser, the BIE and the Association of International Horticultural Producers (AIPH) on the global impact of the Covid-19 pandemic.
+The Executive Committee of the BIE unanimously agreed to propose the postponement of Horticultural Expo 2021 Doha, with the BIE General Assembly to vote on the recommendation during its next meeting on 1 December 2020.

 Horticultural Expo 2021 Doha will open its doors in October 2021 and host a 155-day celebration during the mild Qatari winter until its conclusion on 17 March 2022.